ZAX ZAX

 Beyond the Five Mistakes: Additional Pitfalls

-While the five mistakes above are the most common, here are additional pitfalls we've observed:
+While the five mistakes above are the most common, here are additional pitfalls we've observed across hundreds of startup projects.
+These secondary mistakes often compound the primary ones:

 Wrong Target Audience